Italian Renaissance: Music

 In Italy, during the 14th century, there was an explosion of musical activity that corresponded in scope and level of innovation to the activity in the other arts.
 Although musicologists typically group the music of the Trecento (music of the 14th century) with the late medieval period, it included features which align with the early Renaissance in important ways: an increasing emphasis on secular sources, styles and forms; a spreading of culture away from ecclesiastical institutions to the nobility, and even to the common people; and quick development of entirely new techniques.
 The principal forms were the Trecento madrigal, the caccia, and the ballata.
 Overall, the musical style of the period is sometimes labelled as the "Italian ars nova."
-From the early 15th century to the middle of the 16th century, the centre of innovation in religious music was in the Low Countries, and a flood of talented composers came to Italy from this region.
+From the early 15th century to the middle of the 16th century, the center of innovation in religious music was in the Low Countries, and a flood of talented composers came to Italy from this region.
 Many of them sang in either the papal choir in Rome or the choirs at the numerous chapels of the aristocracy, in Rome, Venice, Florence, Milan, Ferrara and elsewhere; and they brought their polyphonic style with them, influencing many native Italian composers during their stay.